JakobMie/nightlightstats/README.md

   <figcaption>VIIRS Monthly light means for Moscow, non straylight-corrected version.</figcaption>
 </figure>

 - To increase coverage during summer months for the monthly VIIRS data, you can use a straylight-corrected VIIRS version (see Mills et al., 2013) by setting `corrected_lights` to TRUE.
-These are different images, so you have to download them first as well.
+These are different VIIRS images, so you have to manually download them first as well.
 The trade-off is that these data are of reduced quality.

-- You can also work with a harmonized DMSP-VIIRS yearly dataset spanning from 1992 to 2018 (see Li et al., 2020, available at https://figshare.com/articles/Harmonization_of_DMSP_and_VIIRS_nighttime_light_data_from_1992-2018_at_the_global_scale/9828827/2).
+- You can also work with a harmonized DMSP-VIIRS yearly dataset spanning from 1992 onwards (see Li et al., 2020, available at https://figshare.com/articles/dataset/Harmonization_of_DMSP_and_VIIRS_nighttime_light_data_from_1992-2018_at_the_global_scale/9828827/7).
 To use these data, you have to set `harmonized_lights` to TRUE in all functions.
 The harmonized dataset is built with the non straylight-corrected VIIRS data.
 The VIIRS data are cleaned from disturbances due to aurora and temporal lights and then matched to the resolution and top-coding of the DMSP data.
 The DMSP data are temporally calibrated to ensure temporal consistency.
 The data are already produced with quality weights; separate quality files are not included in the dataset.
-Note that these data occupy way less space than the other ones, with about 40 MB per yearly image.

 ## References

 - Abrahams, A., Oram, C., & Lozano-Gracia, N. (2018).
 Deblurring DMSP nighttime lights: A new method using Gaussian filters and frequencies of illumination.
 Remote Sensing of Environment, 210, 242-258.

-- Bluhm, R. & Krause, M. (2018).
+- Bluhm, R. & Krause, M. (2022).
 Top lights - Bright cities and their contribution to economic development.
-CESifo Working Paper No. 7411.
+Journal of Development Economics 157, 102880.

 - Doll, C. (2008).
 CIESIN thematic guide to night-time light remote sensing and its applications.
 Center for International Earth Science Information Network, Columbia University, New York.